anchetaWern/publicizr/README.md

 api_key=YOUR_AHEAD_API_KEY
 ```

+One thing to remember when using ahead with publicizr is that it uses the default social accounts that you have selected on your settings page.
+So be sure to select a default account if you haven't done so.

 The second option is by creating an app for whichever social accounts you want to connect, get the api credentials for those and add them to the `user.ini` file:

 ```